 Online examination, as the name suggests, uses the internet to conduct tests/assessments, where the candidates are evaluated on a fully automated platform.
 It supports an easy to use interface for not only the test takers but also the conductors.
 In addition, the ability to generate immediate results is a sought after feature that saves time.

-The users of e-assessments can be classified into 3 broad categories.
-The supervisors, test conductors, and takers.
+The users of e-assessments can be classified into 3 broad categories:

 Universities, schools, and various educational institutions have progressed and adapted to some kind of learning management system (LMS), where a software application tracks, reports, administers and documents various material required to be given to students.
 This teaching and evaluation system is facilitating a balanced approach of spreading knowledge as well as ease of grading the candidates.